lafesa/machine/weekly report.md

  To minimize the challenge of recommender types we can use hybrid system which combine all type of recommender.</br>
                                                                                                                                       collaborative filters achieve this goals by using two method which are memory-based,model-based</br>

-  Also in this week i learn how evaluation in recommender system can  be done by following method which are  Online,and Offline.</br>
+  Also in this week i learn how evaluation in recommender system can  be done by using the following method which are  online and offline.</br>
   Also on this week i learn about imbalance which used to decrease or increase majority and minority of classes,the following are techniques used re-sampling and cost-sensitive techniques.On this imbalance concept i deals with re-sampling techniques only  which consist of two methods over-sampling and under-sampling,below are explanation about this methods.</br>

 </br>  1.Over-sampling